 - This bad taste can change from one type of unsavory taste to another.

-This bad taste in the mouth anxiety symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you have a bad taste in the mouth once and a while and not that often, have it off and on, or have it all the time.
+This bad taste in the mouth anxiety symptom can occur rarely, frequently, or persistently.
+For example, you have a bad taste in the mouth once in a while and not that often, have it off and on, or have it all the time.